Subhash-269/cifar-image-cls-app/README.md

    - Alternatively, provide a direct URL to an image.

 2. **View Predictions**:
-   - The app predicts the class of each uploaded image and displays it.
+   - The app predicts the class of each uploaded image and displays it with a confidence score.
-   - Predictions can be confirmed or corrected by the user.
+   - If the prediction is incorrect, users can correct it by selecting a label from the predefined categories or providing a custom label.

 3. **Save Data**:
    - Save the predictions and corrections to the database by clicking the "Save" button.

 4. **Visualize Data**:
-   - View the class distribution and prediction accuracy on the sidebar.
+   - View the class distribution and prediction accuracy in the sidebar.

 5. **Manage Data**:
    - Use the "Clear Database" button to delete all saved data.
    - Use the "Clear All" button to refresh the app interface.

+6. **Download Data**:
+   - Download all images and their corrected labels, or filter specific datasets (e.g., incorrect predictions).

 ---